 Salem witch trials

 One of the most famous events in Massachusetts history happened in Salem between February 1692 and May 1693.
-During this period, a series of hearings and prosecutions accused more than two hundred people of witchcraft, of which thirty were found guilty and nineteen were executed by hanging.
-These happenings are known as the Salem witch trials.
+During this period, a series of hearings and prosecutions accused more than two hundred people of witchcraft, of which thirty were found guilty, and nineteen were executed by hanging.
+These incidents are known as the Salem witch trials.

 Salem’s witch hunt and trials were the deadliest witch hunt in the history of North America.
 Besides the 19 people who were killed in Salem, only 14 women and 2 men were executed in Massachusetts and Connecticut during the whole 16th century.
 Though, many more witch hunts were made in Europe, with much larger killings.